Introduction

 6. Testing analysis

-The next step is to evaluate the performance of the trained neural network by an exhaustive testing analysis.
-The standard way to do this is to compare the outputs of the neural network against data never seen before, the testing instances.
+The next step is to evaluate the performance of the trained neural network through an exhaustive testing analysis.
+The standard way to do this is to compare the outputs of the neural network against data that has never been seen before, the testing instances.

-A standard method to measure the generalization performance is the ROC curve.
+A standard method for measuring generalization performance is the ROC curve.
 This is a visual aid to study the classifier’s discrimination capacity.
 One of the parameters obtained from this chart is the area under the curve (AUC).
-The closer to 1 area under the curve, the better the classifier.
+The closer the area under the curve is to 1, the better the classifier.

-Neural Designer computes the optimal threshold by finding the point of the ROC curve nearest to the upper left corner.
-Subsequently, the threshold corresponding to that point is called the optimal threshold and, in this study, has a value of 0.704.
+Neural Designer computes the optimal threshold by finding the point on the ROC curve that is nearest to the upper left corner.
+Subsequently, the threshold corresponding to that point is referred to as the optimal threshold, and in this study, it has a value of 0.975.

-The binary classification tests and the confusion matrix provide helpful information about our predictive model’s performance.
+The binary classification tests and the confusion matrix provide valuable insights into the performance of our predictive model.
 Below, both are displayed for the same decision threshold of 0.5.

 Predicted positive | Predicted negative | |